klezi10/klezi10/README.md

 ### Welcome👋
  I'm a Frontend Developer, experienced in JavaScript and React.
+Currently learning TypeScript.